Tubiya/post-install-config/README.md

 </p>

 <p>
 Now lets configure SLA (Service Level Agreement).
-Make sure that you are on the Admin Panel then
+Make sure that you are on the Admin Panel then the Mansge tab and SLA click add new SLA plan.
+Make the name Sev-A Grace Period 1 hour Schedule 24/7.
+  Next make two more new plans Sev-B Sev-C. Sev-B should be an Grace Period: 4 hours, Schedule: 24/7.
+Sev-C an Grace Period: 8 hours, Business Hours.
 </p>
 <br />

 <p>
 <img width="403" alt="image" src="https://github.com/user-attachments/assets/9eb841b4-cf9b-4c51-a1c5-4eb9dbc0f967" />
 </p>
 <p>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Configure Help Topics (For when users create a ticket) Go to Admin Panel -> Manage -> Help Topics
+Creat these new Help Topics,
+- Business Critical Outage
+- Personal Computer Issues
+- Equipment Request
+- Password Reset
+- Other
 </p>
 <br />